Amaha / / / Bipolar Disorder: Signs and Symptoms

 Different environmental conditions can trigger depression and mania in bipolar disorder.
 Triggers such as inadequate sleep, simultaneous stressful life changes, and lack of physical activity can exacerbate depressive episodes.

-On the other hand, mania can be triggered by factors such as loss of a loved one, substance abuse, divorce/break-ups, misuse of prescribed drugs such as antidepressants, job loss, or even changes in sleep patterns.
+On the other hand, mania can be triggered by factors such as loss of a loved one, divorce/break-ups, misuse of prescribed drugs such as antidepressants, job loss, or even changes in sleep patterns.

 Genetics and Brain Structure